When Marriage Doesn’t Break — It Simply Becomes Expected

 It disappears when it stops being chosen.

-Connection is not sustained by history alone.
 It lives in intention — in seeing each other again and again, even after years have passed.
-It survives through curiosity, effort and the courage to reach across silence.

-When marriage becomes routine, the danger is not that two people grow apart — it is that they stop growing altogether.
+When marriage becomes routine, the danger is not that two people grow apart.

-And yet, awareness changes everything.
+And yet — awareness changes everything.

 Noticing the distance is not failure.